Audio Mastering with MasteringBOX

 Stereo Microphone Techniques: 5 Ways to Record in Stereo

-Not long ago we discussed how to achieve greater depth in your mix.
+Not long ago, we discussed how to achieve greater depth in your mix.
 To summarize, depth is all about space, or at least our perception of space.
-As we know, our eyes allow our brain to perceive three-dimensional images by taking the left and right sources and combining them.
+As we know, our eyes allow our brains to perceive three-dimensional images by taking the left and right sources and combining them.
 Likewise, our ears hear sound in stereo.
-Our left and right ears take in auditory stimuli, then our brain “locates” from which direction the sound is coming.
+Our left and right ears take in auditory stimuli, and then our brains “locate” from which direction the sound is coming.
 Recordings can mimic this natural phenomenon by incorporating stereo microphone techniques.

-While stereo recording can get fairly nuanced and complicated, starting out isn’t too difficult.
+While stereo recording can become fairly nuanced and complicated, starting out isn’t too difficult.
 There are a few things you’ll need to know to get started.
-After that, there are several different types of stereo microphone techniques you can try out to get a handle on how each one works and sounds.
-Here we’ll go over what you’ll need to know and some positions to try out for your next recording.
+After that, there are several different types of stereo microphone techniques you can try out to understand how each one works and sounds.
+Here, we’ll go over what you’ll need to know and some positions to try for your next recording.

 Whether two signals are in or out of phase will result in different outcomes: constructive or destructive interference.
 Constructive interference occurs when the waveforms are lined up and their amplitudes (peaks) reach a maximum height at the same time.
 This results in a louder combined sound.
 Conversely, destructive interference occurs when the waveforms are not lined up.
 When this happens, some of the combined sound is reduced as peaks and valleys overlap and cancel each other out.

 Of course, phase coherence can be maximized using plugins and other techniques.
-In our discussion of mixing drums, we went over the importance of phase and ways to adjust it accordingly.
+In our discussion of mixing drums, we covered the importance of phase and ways to adjust it accordingly.
 The simplest way is to try reversing the polarities of one or more signals.
 This basically inverts the waveforms so that peaks become valleys and valleys become peaks.
-This isn’t a catch-all fix for phase issues but it can make a difference and reveal noticeable phase issues.
+This isn’t a catch-all fix for phase issues, but it can make a difference and reveal noticeable phase problems.

-The other way to fix up phase problems is with plugins.
-One of the best (and the one brought up in the aforementioned drum mixing article) is the Waves InPhase plugin.
-This plugin basically allows you to manually shift waveforms to better line up and become phase coherent.
+Another way to address phase issues is with plugins.
+One of the best (and the one mentioned in the aforementioned drum mixing article) is the Waves InPhase plugin.
+This plugin allows you to manually shift waveforms to better align and become phase coherent.
 Of course, these examples outline ways to correct phase issues after the fact.
-Mixing always plays an important role, of course.
-But this time we’re more concerned with how to maximize phase coherence during the recording process.
+Mixing always plays an important role, but this time we’re more concerned with how to maximize phase coherence during the recording process.

 stereo microphone techniques x-y